WhirIO/whirio.github.io/README.md

 - `t || timeout`: Disconnect after [timeout] seconds.
 - `f || file`: Your settings file.

-You may also store your settings in a file and use them instead of the arguments.
+If you want store your settings in a file instead of passing arguments.

 ```
 {